 Outpatient treatment programs for offenders convicted of a sexual offense must have the following components:

-• An intake assessment shall at least include the results of one validated risk assessment instrument, mental status assessment, behavioral observations, strengths and protective factors, assessment of childhood abuse including being sexually abused as a minor, and substance use/abuse, and a complete review of known sexual offending history, review of known nonsexual criminal history, education, employment, medical history, social history, and identification of any other issues relevant to the offender’s current treatment, and an evaluation of the offender’s current amenability to sex offender specific treatment.
+• An intake assessment shall at least include the results of one validated risk assessment instrument, mental status assessment, behavioral observations, strengths and protective factors, assessment of childhood abuse including being sexually abused as a minor, and substance use/abuse, and a complete review of known sexual offending history, review of known nonsexual criminal history, education, employment, medical history, social history, and identification of any other issues relevant to the offender’s current treatment, and an evaluation of the offender’s current amenability to sex offense specific treatment.

-• Complete a psychosexual evaluation, when clinically indicated (completed by a licensed psychologist who is an approved provider or approved evaluator) to include sex offender specific testing and assessment of personality and intelligence using testing instruments recognized in the sex offender evaluation community as valid tools prior to the initiation of treatment.
+• Complete a psychosexual evaluation, when clinically indicated (completed by a licensed psychologist who is an approved provider or approved evaluator) to include sex offense specific testing and assessment of personality and intelligence using testing instruments recognized in the sex offense evaluation community as valid tools prior to the initiation of treatment.
 This evaluation has been observed as necessary in select cases.
 An intake assessment by an approved provider will often suffice.

-• A psychosexual evaluation (for purposes such as re-offense, multiple prior unsuccessful episodes of sex offender treatment, or agent/therapist/evaluator concern is sufficient to warrant this level of assessment) shall include the results of at least one actuarial risk assessment instrument with acceptable research validation, records reviewed, tests administered, tests reviewed, reason for referral, behavioral observations, developmental history(family, social, medical, academic, employment, marital), mental health, substance abuse, non-sexual abuse, sexual abuse, legal history, supervision history, sexual developmental history, sexual offending history, testing results, risk assessments, summary and recommendation.
+• A psychosexual evaluation (for purposes such as re-offense, multiple prior unsuccessful episodes of sex offense treatment, or agent/therapist/evaluator concern is sufficient to warrant this level of assessment) shall include the results of at least one actuarial risk assessment instrument with acceptable research validation, records reviewed, tests administered, tests reviewed, reason for referral, behavioral observations, developmental history(family, social, medical, academic, employment, marital), mental health, substance abuse, non-sexual abuse, sexual abuse, legal history, supervision history, sexual developmental history, sexual offending history, testing results, risk assessments, summary and recommendation.
 A PPG (using audio stimuli only, no visual stimuli) or other sexual interest and/or arousal evaluation for male offenders will be completed as part of the psychosexual evaluation to establish a baseline for future treatment and to establish a more thorough assessment of the offender’s treatment needs and risk to reoffend.

 Subsequently, a written report must be submitted to the offender's supervising AP&P agent citing the following: